 - Correct payroll deduction

-- Compensation of comp time
+- Compensation for comp time

 Mistake 5: Employee Misclassification

-In 2014, the United States Department of Labor awarded 19 states with over 10 million dollars to assist with detecting and enforcing improper classification of employees within these states.
+In 2014, the United States Department of Labor awarded 19 states over 10 million dollars to assist with detecting and enforcing improper classification of employees within these states.
 The largest area of confusion involves the “exempt” status for an employee, which follows guidelines set by the Federal Labor Standards Act (FLSA).
-Basically, salaried (exempt) employees are not paid extra for overtime while hourly (non-exempt) must be compensated for hours beyond the regular work day.
+Basically, salaried (exempt) employees are not paid extra for overtime while hourly (non-exempt) must be compensated for hours beyond the regular workday.